275-251-Great Vocals

 Writer/Composer: Tammy Wynette / Billy Sherill (1968)

 This song is historically significant—It tells women they should stand by their man—no matter what!
-Mrs. Wynette, (wife of Country singer George Jones at the time,) was said to have a teardrop in her voice—in spite of the fact that she could “pluck the heartstrings with ruthless abandon.”
-It doesn’t matter if Pop culture agrees with its message or not, it was considered one of the greatest Country songs of all time, largely because of her impassioned, heartrending delivery.
-In the “First Lady of Courtry’s” final plea in the last verse, she hits a home run into the upper deck!…Awesome and Passionate!
+Mrs. Wynette, wife of Country singer George Jones at the time, was said to have a teardrop in her voice—in spite of the fact that she could “pluck the heartstrings with ruthless abandon.”
+It doesn’t matter if Pop culture agrees with its message or not, even if the relationship in marrige is at best stormy, it is considered one of the greatest Country songs of all time, largely because of her impassioned, heartrending delivery.
+In the “First Lady of Country’s” final plea in the last verse, she hits a home run into the upper deck!
+“Stand by your man / And show the world you love him / Keep goving all the love you can / Stand by your man / Your Man”…Awesome and Passionate!

 https://youtu.be/zc4e-HdlhPY?si=_j0RAqfzuGybFA38